LBHackney-IT/cv-19-res-support-v3/README.md

 $ dotnet ef database update
 ```

-You can now run the application in full debug mode which will open it on port 5001, allowing breakpoints to be added and hit.
+You can now run the application in debug mode which will open it on port 5000, allowing breakpoints to be added and hit.

 See further information in [here](./docs/Development.md) which contains information on using a development database in AWS.